-Then the internet broke this thought and changes advertisement forever.
-Now, we as consumers see media and at the drop of hat (referred as web browsers).
+Then the Internet broke this thought and changed advertisement forever.
+We as consumers see media and at the drop of a hat (referred to as web browsers).

 Simple definition of non-linear marketing is all about reaching your audience or business prospects across multiple online channels.

-When you read reports about more than 90% of users prefer the web before making choices about online shopping, this is where Research Online Buy Offline – ROBO– comes from.
+When you read reports about more than 90% of users prefer the web before making choices about online Shopping, this is where Research Online Buy Offline

 Definition of Digital Marketing